modelflows/modelflowsapp/_research/ai-models/ai-urban-flows/2026-from-sensors-to-3d-reconstruction.md

 <p align="center">
   <em>
-  Q-criterion comparison showing how the reconstructed fields preserve coherent vortical structures in the urban domain.
+  Q-criterion comparison of the ground truth with lcSVD and lcHOSVD.
   </em>
 </p>